janosh/blog/content/posts/2019-03-04~disqus-comments/disqus-comments.md

 Here are the steps for adding Disqus comments to your own blog:

 1. [Sign-up to Disqus](https://disqus.com/profile/signup).
-During the process you'll have to choose a 'shortname' for your site.
+During the process, you'll have to choose a `shortname` for your site.
 This is how Disqus will identify comments coming from your site.
 Copy that for later.
 2. Install the Disqus React package

    ```sh
    yarn add disqus-react
    ```

-3. Add the shortname from step 1 to your `.env` and `.env.example` files and call it something like `GATSBY_DISQUS_NAME` so that people forking your repo will know that they need to supply this value to get comments to work.
-(You need to prefix the environment variable with `GATSBY_` in order to [make it available to client side code](https://gatsbyjs.org/docs/environment-variables/#client-side-javascript).)
+3. Add the `shortname` from step 1 to your `.env` and `.env.example` files and call it something like `GATSBY_DISQUS_NAME` so that people forking your repo will know that they need to supply this value to get comments to work.
+(You need to prefix the environment variable with `GATSBY_` in order to [make it available to client-side code](https://gatsbyjs.org/docs/environment-variables/#client-side-javascript).)

    ```sh:title=.env.example
    # enables Disqus comments below blog posts